Gnosis-Builders/Resources/README.md

 - [Gnosis Chain xDAI Providers Aggregator](https://buyxdai.com/) - Purchase xDAI and GNO with fiat or crypto from trusted providers
 - [Validate Gnosis](https://www.validategnosis.com/) - Learn how to validate Gnosis!
 Validate Gnosis provides step-by-step setup guides that walk you through the process to help you get up and running smoothly
 - [mGNO Validator Deposit](https://mgno.validategnosis.com/) - The mGNO Converter allows users to convert GNO into mGNO.
 This mGNO token can be staked on validator nodes
 - [Gnosis Faucet](https://gnosisfaucet.com/) - This faucet is the official xDai faucet for Gnosis Chain.
-Access the faucet to get a small amount of xDAI that can get you started in building and deploying transactions on Gnosis Chain
+Access the faucet to get a small amount of xDAI that can get you started in building and deploying transactions on Gnosis Chain.
+You can claim 0.01 xDAI on Gnosis mainnet and 0.1 xDAI on Chiado testnet via the faucet
 - [d14n](https://d14n.info/) - Measuring Decentralization for Gnosis Chain and Ethereum

 </details>